Mohammed Rafi (footballer): DSK Shivajians

-After having a good season with Kerala Blasters in the 2015 Indian Super League season, Rafi joined DSK Shivajians, which gained a place in the league through bidding a direct entry slot, for the 2015-16 I-League season.
+After having a good season with Kerala Blasters in the 2015 Indian Super League season, Rafi joined DSK Shivajians, which gained a place in the league through bidding a direct entry slot, for the 2015–16 I-League season.

 Indian Super League

-Rafi played for Atletico de Kolkata in the inaugural season.
-The team owned by Sourav Ganguly and Atletico de Madrid in Indian Super League (ISL).
+In the inaugural season of Indian Super League (ISL), Rafi played for Atletico de Kolkata, the team owned by Sourav Ganguly and Atletico de Madrid.

-Rafi was signed by Kerala Blasters FC for the second season of Indian Super League.
-He scored on his debut, the second goal of the match against North East United and also set up Sanchez Watt's goal.
+Rafi was signed by Kerala Blasters FC for the second ISL season.
+He scored on his debut, the second goal of the match against North East United, and also set up Sanchez Watt's goal.

-He won ISL Emerging Player of the Match award against NorthEast United FC in 2015 Indian Super League.
+He won ISL Emerging Player of the Match award against NorthEast United FC in the 2015 Indian Super League.

-He was again signed by Kerala Blasters FC for the Third Season of Indian Super League (ISL), which is expected to kick start on 1 October 2016.
+He was again signed by Kerala Blasters FC for the third ISL season.
 Mohammed Rafi became the third Indian to score a goal in the ISL final 2016, following Mohammed Rafique for Atletico de Kolkata in 2014, and Thongkhosiem Haokip for FC Goa in 2015.

-In ISL 2017 rafi is playing for Chennaiyin FC(ISL 2015 champions).
-He scored goal in his first match against North East united on 23 November 2017.
+In ISL 2017, Rafi played for Chennaiyin FC (ISL 2015 champions).
+He scored a goal in his first match against NorthEast United on 23 November 2017.
 In the 2018-19 season, he played 8 games for Chennaiyin without scoring a league goal.
-He also played 6 games and scored 3 goals in the AFC Cup.
+However, in the 6 games he played in the AFC Cup, he scored 3 goals.

 In the 2019-20 season, he rejoined Kerala Blasters.
 On 4 October 2020, the club officially announced the departure of the veteran from the club.

-International
+International career

-Rafi also represented India number of times and scored a goal against Kuwait but India lost that match 1-9.
+Rafi also represented India a number of times and scored a goal against Kuwait.
+HIs was the only goal as India lost that match 1–9.